Top Three Insurance Company Defenses in Car Accident Claims

 The direct and indirect costs of vehicle collisions in the United States exceeds $75 billion a year.
 Direct costs usually include things like property damage and medical bills.
 Indirect costs usually involve lost wages or lost productivity.
 Victims are entitled to compensation for all these economic losses.
 They are also entitled to compensation for noneconomic losses, such as emotional distress and loss of enjoyment in life.

-To obtain fair compensation, a Campbell car accident attorney must do more than use solid evidence and legal arguments to build a compelling case.
+To obtain fair compensation, a San Jose car accident attorney must do more than use solid evidence and legal arguments to build a compelling case.
 An attorney must also be ready to deal with some common insurance company defenses.
 Given the amount of money involved in these claims, many insurance company lawyers will do almost anything to reduce or deny needed compensation to accident victims.

 This legal defense is very common in pedestrian accident claims.
 Insurance company lawyers normally set up this argument by claiming that the victim “darted out into traffic.”
 Most pedestrian accidents occur outside crosswalks and at non-intersection locations.
 So, at first blush, this defense appears to have some traction.